 In Hona: From the Project Dashboard

-From the side-bar in Hona, select Projects (visual below) to return to the Projects dashboard.
-This will display a list of all of your Projects/Clients currently in Hona.
+From the sidebar in Hona, select Projects to return to the Projects dashboard.
+This displays a list of all your Projects/Clients currently in Hona.

 In Hona: From the Conversations Tab